kashkeeps/kashkeeps/README.md

 • Code is poetry written for machines to understand
 • Every bug is just a feature waiting to be discovered
 • The best debugging happens at 3 AM with a cat on your lap
 • Remember: If it works, don't touch it.
-If it doesn't, blame the cat.

 Thanks for exploring! ✨
 ```